Migration and Covid-19 Resources

 5th August at 17:00 BST (11:00 GM-5) COVID-19 and Migration in Latin America

-Speakers from different countries and organisations across the region will offer perspectives from academia, policy and practice.
-The webinar will be held in Spanish.
+Speakers from different countries and organisations across the region offered perspectives from academia, policy and practice.

 Mailing list for news and updates about Ukrainian migrants